JohnBorghi/Supporting_Scientific_Data/SSD_03_Planning.md

 **Developing a Standard Operating Procedure**

 Because it is meant to be put into practice, developing a standard operating procedure should be an iterative and collaboratve process.
 Before it is disseminated, it should be tested and validated.
 Providing the research team with an SOP and then ensuring that they are all interpreting and implementing it in the same way would have gone a long way towards preventing the hypothetical situation described at the start of this section.
 An SOP is only useful if it is effectively communicated and put into practice.

-SOPs are a resource.
-Training on them should be part of any onboarding process.
-They should be stored in a manner that is accessible to all team members, they should revisited regularly to ensure awareness among current personnel, and they should occasionally be audited to ensure they are being applied properly.

 SOPs should be formatted in a way that facilites their effective use. **Table 3.3** below provides an overview of what information should be included.